 It’s also worth noting that there’s some older case law which says that “occasional” sexual relations are enough, but does not go on to define “occasional.”
 There’s even an older court decision which says that no sexual relationship is necessary for cohabitation, but it is unclear whether or not this is still good law.
 Especially because it is clear that people who are merely platonic housemates are not cohabitating under the standards of PC 273.5.

 BOTTOM LINE: In California, if the defendant and accuser are not or were never married, and don’t live together, the issue of whether they cohabitate depends on the facts of their situation.
 It takes an experienced California domestic violence defense attorney to analyze and argue the facts.
-You can contact the Law Offices of Jerod Gunsberg at (323) 633-3423 or via the secure contact form on this page for a free and confidential consultation.
+You can contact the Law Offices of Jerod Gunsberg at (323) 633-3423 or via the secure contact form on this page for a confidential consultation.